gristlekinginc/metsci-site-v2/blog/2025-02-03-Global_LoRaWAN_Industry_Analysis.md

 [Thomas Telkamp](https://www.linkedin.com/in/thomastelkamp/), CTO and co-foudner at Lacuna Space brought LoRaWAN into space, which was important because prior to this, if there wasn't a physical gateway on the ground, you weren't getting LoRaWAN coverage.

-Other thought leaders include industry engineers like [Olivier Seller](https://www.linkedin.com/in/olivier-seller-527909/?originalSubdomain=fr) (Semtech) and ecosystem advocates such as [Marc Pégulu](https://www.techtarget.com/contributor/Marc-Pegulu) (Semtech’s IoT VP) and [Amir Haleem](https://x.com/amirhaleem) (co-founder of [Helium](https://www.helium.com/), which built a crowdsourced LoRaWAN network).
+Other thought leaders include industry engineers like [Olivier Seller](https://www.linkedin.com/in/olivier-seller-527909/?originalSubdomain=fr) (Semtech) and ecosystem advocates such as [Marc Pégulu](https://www.techtarget.com/contributor/Marc-Pegulu) (Semtech’s IoT VP) and [Amir Haleem](https://x.com/amirhaleem), co-founder of [Helium](https://www.helium.com/), which used crowdsourcing to build the largest LoRaWAN network in the world.

+[Dave Kjendal](https://www.linkedin.com/in/dkjendal/), the former CTO at Senet and LoRa Alliance Technical Director and [Dave Tholl](https://www.linkedin.com/in/dave-tholl-a31252a/?originalSubdomain=ca) at Tektelic have also contributed mightily to the LoRaWAN ecosystem.

 These individuals, among others, have guided LoRaWAN from a niche technology to a global IoT standard.

 ## LoRaWAN vs. Other LPWAN Technologies